Top 21 Data Analysis Tools for 2024

 So, instead of the old-school session-based tracking we got used to with Universal Analytics, GA4 is all about events.
 This means it's capturing the tiny details, like when users scroll, watch a video, or click on that fancy button you added.

-Now, what really spices things up is the user-centric approach.
+Now, what spices things up is the user-centric approach.
 GA4 tries to understand your visitors better by seeing how they interact across devices and different sessions.
 It's like piecing together a user's journey with your brand.

 With some machine learning magic, it offers automated insights, spots anything unusual, and can even predict stuff like how much you might earn from a certain group of users.

-Note: The level of GA4 data accuracy is still a firing question, but from the features stand point it really stands out from the other free tools.
+Note: The level of GA4 data accuracy is still a firing question, but from the features standpoint it really stands out from the other free tools.

 And for those who love diving into reports, GA4 has shaken things up.

-It's not designed for marketers, buf if you are a data professional - you’ll find GA4 more flexible, allowing you to customize your reports based on what's essential for the business.
-So, in a nutshell, GA4 is like that new shiny, upgraded model of your favorite car, packed with features you didn't know you needed.
+It's not designed for marketers, but if you are a data professional - you'll find GA4 more flexible, allowing you to customize your reports based on what's essential for the business.

 Google Analytics 4 standard is free to use, while Google Analytics 360 is priced.